aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/get-files-list/_index.md

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/FolderController/GetFilesList) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/FolderController/GetFilesList) defines a publicly accessible programming interface that enables REST interactions directly from a web browser, facilitating easy integration and testing.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Utilizing an SDK is the optimal approach to accelerate your development process.
+An SDK manages low-level details, allowing you to concentrate on your project tasks.
+For a complete list of Aspose.Cells Cloud SDKs, please visit the [GitHub repository](https://github.com/aspose-cells-cloud).

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples illustrate how to invoke Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}